-For more information, see "Hostname Resolution and Network Configuration Rules for All Platforms", page 12.
+For more information, see "Hostname Resolution and Network Configuration Rules for All Platforms" on page 12.

 3. Edit the /etc/nsswitch.conf file so that local files are accessed before either NIS or DNS.
-That is, the hosts line in /etc/nsswitch.conf must list files first.
+That is, the ipnodes line in /etc/nsswitch.conf must list files first.

-hosts: files nis dns
+ipnodes: files nis dns